 It is often the case that good work and passion leads to success – and often passionate entrepreneurs end up in successful and profitable business.
 The author clarifies that there is nothing wrong with that.
 The problem is not being rich and famous, but to seek richness and fame as such.
-Focus on what you enjoy (intrinsic motives) and try to obsess about status, likes, or how many zeros follow your business deals.
+Focus on what you enjoy (intrinsic motives) and try not to obsess about status, likes, or how many zeros follow your business deals.

 Be beautiful (not attractive)

 Beauty and sexiness is something over-rated in our societies.
 Such unrealistic standards lead us (especially women) to avoid (or being uncomfortable with) the signs of aging.
-And even worse, these virus expectations lead young and perfectly pretty girls to obsess about their looks, suffer eating disorders or end up having botox at their 20s!
+And even worse, these virus expectations lead young and perfectly pretty girls to obsess about their looks, suffer eating disorders or end up having botox in their 20s!

-Ask yourself, how many out your wish list items do you actually really need?
-James gives us a clear example here with the never-end house work.
+Ask yourself, how many of your wish list items do you actually really need?
+James gives us a clear example here with the never-ending house work.
 You already got a house (maybe more expensive of what you can comfortably afford), but that is not enough and you keep wanting to upgrade and extend it, stressing yourself out and spending thousands of (unnecessary pounds) on the way.
 The same happens with many other things we want, and the author invites us to think and ask ourselves, is it a want or a need?

 Meet your children needs (not those of little adults)